Call for Papers: IJCV Special Issue

 Aims&Scope

-This special issue invites innovative research papers that aim to address these challenges and propose novel techniques for open-world visual recognition.
+This special issue invites innovative research papers that aim to address these challenges and propose novel techniques for ensuring trustworthiness in open-world visual recognition.
 Potential topics of interest include, but are not limited to:

 • Moreover, this special issue also welcomes papers that focus on: